JetBrains/kotlin-web-site/pages/docs/reference/typecasts.md

 The unsafe cast in Kotlin is done by the infix operator *as*{: .keyword } (see [operator precedence](grammar.html#expressions)):

 <div class="sample" markdown="1" theme="idea" data-highlight-only>

 ```kotlin
 val x: String = y as String
 ```
 </div>

 Note that *null*{: .keyword } cannot be cast to `String` as this type is not [nullable](null-safety.html), i.e. if `y` is null, the code above throws an exception.
-In order to match Java cast semantics we have to have nullable type at cast right hand side, like:
+To make such code correct for null values, use the nullable type on the right hand side of the cast:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>

 ```kotlin
 val x: String? = y as String?
 ```